Uncertainty quantification in model discovery by distilling interpretable material constitutive models from Gaussian process posteriors: Introduction

-Our framework is inspired by the work in \cite{tran_functionalPriorForBNN_2022} which deals with determining suitable priors for the parameters of \acp{BNN}.
-Their investigations start with the observation that the functional priors of \acp{BNN} are much easier to interpret and control than a prior defined directly for the network parameters.
-Therefore, they propose to match the functional prior of the \ac{BNN} with a target \ac{GP} prior by minimizing their Wasserstein-1 distance with respect to the distributional parameters of the prior ansatz for the network weights.
-Two key differences between our framework and the one proposed in \cite{tran_functionalPriorForBNN_2022} are that we use \ac{GP} posteriors as target distributions while they used priors and that we minimize the Wasserstein-1 distance to distill parameters of a model library instead of the weights of a \ac{BNN} that lack interpretability.
+The framework is inspired by the work in \cite{tran_functionalPriorForBNN_2022} which deals with determining suitable priors for the parameters of \acp{BNN}.
+Their investigations start with the observation that the functional priors of \acp{BNN} are much easier to interpret and control than a prior defined directly for the \ac{NN} parameters.
+Therefore, they propose to match the functional prior of the \ac{BNN} with a target \ac{GP} prior by minimizing their Wasserstein-1 distance with respect to the distributional parameters of the prior ansatz for the \ac{NN} weights.
+Two key differences between our framework and the one proposed in \cite{tran_functionalPriorForBNN_2022} are that we use \ac{GP} posteriors as target distributions while they used priors and that we minimize the Wasserstein-1 distance to distill the distribution over parameters of a model library instead of the weights of a \ac{BNN} that lack interpretability.

 Finally, we refer to the inference process as distillation, as we distill the distribution over the material parameters from the distribution over the stress-deformation functions encoded by the \ac{GP} posterior.
 The distilled distribution is easier to interpret, but preserves uncertainties.
 The concept of distilling knowledge from data has also been coined in the context of model discovery of physical laws in \cite{schmidt_distillingNaturalLaws_2009}.
-We would like to note that our proposed framework can be associated with generative modeling.
+Furthermore, we note that our proposed framework can be associated with generative modeling.
 From the generative modeling point of view, the objective of training the \ac{NF} would also be to generate stress-deformation functions that follow the distribution given by the target \ac{GP} posterior.
 However, the motivation is different.
 In our case, the primary motivation is again to infer the distribution of material parameters and not the generation of new stress-deformation functions.\\